Taraxa-project/taraxa-node/doc/quickstart_guide.md

 There are 2 taraxa docker images:

 ### taraxa-builder:latest
-Contains all dependecies required for building taraxa-node project, you can create local taraxa-builder image by running this command in root directory:
+Contains all dependencies required for building taraxa-node project, you can create local taraxa-builder image by running this command in root directory:

     DOCKER_BUILDKIT=1 docker build --progress=plain --target builder -t taraxa-builder:latest .